 Athy Heritage Centre & Museum

-Footage of one of the first car races in the world, the 1903 Gordon Bennett motor race, can be viewed here.
-The Athy Heritage Centre also covers topics such as WWI, Grand Canal, Norman settlement and the effects of the famine and the 1798 rebellion.
-The centre is also a tourist information office, internet access point and gift shop.
+Footage of the 1903 Gordon Bennett motor race, one of the first car races in the world, is also on display at the Athy Heritage Centre and Museum.
+Other exhibitions cover topics like World War One, the Grand Canal, historical Norman settlements in the area and the effects of the Great Famine and the Irish Rebellion of 1798.
+The centre also acts as a tourist information office, internet access point and gift shop.